SonizciTR/TFSSharpTR/README.md

 # TFSSharpTR
 TFS Sharp Task Runner for TFS 2015 Web Build

+TFS Sharp Task Runner similer to Gulp or Grunt.
+It runs C# code with single json config file.

-This project is started for customizing DevOps operation at TFS.
+This project is started because of customizing DevOps operation at TFS.
 Designed for TFS Web Build process.
 Goal is using C# languages power for custom tasks and give developers isolation from TFS build process.
 You can easily add as a task at your build process.
 Then you will set your setting in a json file.

 I decided th sperate tasks by their dependencies.
 So you will see different class libraries.
 If I don't do this, you will need every external libraries included with your packet.